ajaygunalan/dsp_coursera_epfl_matlab/README.md

 ## To Do

 ### Sampler
 1. `Sampler` should be contionous instead of `randn` in `CS_Imaging_Demo`.

-1. How to convert spiral curve into a matrix so that
+### Key Issues:
-- when multipled with image it contains pixel value and the rest zero.
+1. How to convert spiral curve into a matrix so that when multipled with image it contains pixel value.

-2. No with image being vectorised.
-How to do it?
+2. Then, the image being vectorised `img1(:)`.
+How will it affect the matrix?

 ### Approach:
 1. Strat with lines and proceed with curves.